intel/llvm/sycl/test-e2e/Graph/README.md

 [sycl_ext_oneapi_graph](../../doc/extensions/experimental/sycl_ext_oneapi_graph.asciidoc)
 extension.

-Each subdirectory contains a `lit.local.cfg` file.
+Many subdirectories contain a `lit.local.cfg` file.
 This file sets the `lit` option `config.required_features` to the graph aspect required to run the tests:

 - `aspect-ext_oneapi_limited_graph` for any test that doesn't require the